Angel of Death (Slayer song): Controversy

-The song drew accusations of racism, which the band has denied.
-The band members are often asked about the accusations in interviews, and have stated numerous times that they do not condone racism and are merely interested in the subject.

 Hanneman also wrote "SS-3", a song about senior SS commander Reinhard Heydrich, which appeared on the band's 1994 album Divine Intervention.
 The song "Jihad" from their 2006 album Christ Illusion has drawn comparison to "Angel of Death".
-"Jihad" deals with the September 11, 2001, attacks, and is told from a terrorist's perspective.
+"Jihad" deals with the September 11, 2001 attacks, telling its events from a terrorist's perspective.
 Araya expected the subject matter to create a similar backlash to that of "Angel of Death", but it did not materialize—in part, he believes, due to people's view that the song is "just Slayer being Slayer".